Exploring a SQUARE SHAPE with Montessori Geometric Metal Insets, which are Steps Towards Literacy Language Lesson, by preparing the hand for writing.

-Geometric Metal Insets are traditionally part of Montessori language area.
-The purpose of this material is to prepare a child for future handwriting.
+Montessori Geometric Metal Insets are traditionally part of the Montessori language works.
+The purpose of EXPLORING SHAPES material is to prepare a child for future handwriting.
 The lesson also involves some artistic aspect since the child is creating patterns, using colored pencils of his/her choice.
-The insets are made of metal, and are thus heavy and sturdy for a child to use.
+The insets are made of metal and are thus heavy and sturdy for a child to use.
 They come with a frame and an inside (an inset).
 A child will be practicing tracing both: the frame and the inset.

-We are using these metal insets (which come on two stands, total of ten insets).
+We are using these metal insets (which come on two stands, a total of ten insets).
 Alternatively, you can purchase the entire Geometric Cabinet with 35 insets (here.)
-For the presentation, I use a regular wooden tray with handles (buy here), which is economical and serves the purpose, but if you can afford, here you can purchase a lovely Montessori metal insets tracing tray, which will hold your insets and pencils.
+For the presentation, I use a regular wooden tray with handles (buy here), which is economical and serves the purpose, but if you can afford it, here you can purchase Montessori metal insets tracing tray, which will hold your insets and pencils.
 Our metal insets have the following (10) shapes: a circle, a square, a triangle, a rectangle, a trapezoid (has four sides), a pentagon (has five sizes), an ellipse (has two points of symmetry), an oval (egg-shaped), a quatrefoil (like a flower), and a curvilinear triangle (curved triangle).
-You will also need paper about 5.5” x 5.5" size and colored pencils.
-Adrian loves Giotto Mega pencils made by Lyra, a German company (buy here), since pencils have a thick comfortable grooved core and are extremely vibrant.
+You will also need a paper about 5.5” x 5.5″ size and colored pencils.
+Adrian loves Giotto Mega pencils made by Lyra, a German company (buy here) since pencils have a thick comfortable grooved core and are extremely vibrant.

 - Step 2: identifying sounds during Sound Games or I spy Game.
 (See our Letter Series post here.)